alliedmodders/sourcepawn/README.md

 SourcePawn 1.7 was released with SourceMod 1.7 on February 4th, 2015.

 The language has received a major (largely backwards compatible) overhaul called the ["Transitional Syntax"](https://wiki.alliedmods.net/SourcePawn_Transitional_Syntax "Transitional Syntax").
 This introduces more C-like type declarations, more formal type checking, and the ability to simulate object-oriented behavior via "methodmaps".
 In addition, the compiler was ported to C++ for maintainability.

+### SourcePawn 1.8.

+SourcePawn 1.8 was released with SourceMod 1.8 on June 5th, 2016.

+A few minor language bugs were fixed.
+Internally, the VM received a large overhaul to error-handling to improve stack frame dumps and future exception handling capabilities.
+The interpreter was removed.

+### SourcePawn 1.9

+SourcePawn 1.9 is the current development version.

+It now includes a new reference interpreter, and will officially build and run on platforms other than x86.